nsrr/wsc-documentation/pages/dataset-introduction.md

 The [WSC dataset](:files_path:/datasets) contains 2,570 records.
 The dataset is deidentified.
 Individual participants are distinguished by the [wsc_id](https://sleepdata.org/datasets/wsc/variables/wsc_id) variable.
 Only participants who agreed to share their data have been included.

 Participants have up to five (5) records in the dataset.
 Each record corresponds to a different research visit.
 Records are differentiated by the [wsc_vst](https://sleepdata.org/datasets/wsc/variables/wsc_vst) (study visit number) variable.
 The [vst_year](https://sleepdata.org/datasets/wsc/variables/vst_year) variable indicates the calendar year of each study visit.
+The study visit is primarily an indicator of chronology and not an indicator of distinct "waves" or "timepoints" of data collection across subjects.

 Click [here to browse the WSC dataset variables](https://sleepdata.org/datasets/wsc/variables).